Should we add Microsoft Teams as a channel to communicate with our employees? It is one of the most debated topics in corporate communications today.

 Let’s talk about Microsoft Teams

-Microsoft Team is a modern platform built around collaboration.
+Microsoft Teams is a modern platform built around collaboration.
 Your employees can chat with each other, they can collaborate on files, projects, attend virtual meetings, and you can host virtual townhalls.

 If you are like most organizations, you are realizing the following: